Defi-Oracle-Tooling/abcd/README.md

   - Include monitoring and logging mechanisms to track tenant-specific activities and ensure compliance.
   - Support customization for tenants, such as configurable deployment options or plugins.
   - Adhere to relevant compliance standards (e.g., GDPR, ISO/IEC 27001) to ensure tenant data protection.

+## Branching Strategy

+We follow the Git Flow branching strategy:

+1. **Main Branch**: Contains production-ready code.
+2. **Develop Branch**: Used for integrating features and testing.
+3. **Feature Branches**: Created for individual features and merged into `develop`.
+4. **Release Branches**: Used for final testing before merging into `main`.
+5. **Hotfix Branches**: Created for urgent fixes to the `main` branch.

+For more details, refer to the [Git Flow documentation](https://nvie.com/posts/a-successful-git-branching-model/).

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Summary of the MIT License
+- Permission is granted to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software.
+- The software is provided "as is," without warranty of any kind, express or implied.
+- The authors are not liable for any claims, damages, or other liabilities arising from the use of the software.